Keynote Speakers

 Congenital hearing loss requires treatment within the first year of life (Thursday 5 June 2025, 09:30–10:00)

-Andrej Kral, MD, PhD is a Professor of Systems Neuroscience at Macquarie University and Professor of Auditory Neuroscience at Hannover Medical School where he holds the Chair in Experimental Otology.
+Andrej Kral is a Professor of Systems Neuroscience at Macquarie University and Professor of Auditory Neuroscience at Hannover Medical School, where he holds the Chair in Experimental Otology.

-A. Kral is specialized to auditory neurophysiology in animals and humans.
-His research interests include hearing loss, central effects of deafness for brain development and cognition, neuroplasticity, cochlear implants and neuroprosthetics.
-A. Kral serves as a chair of the PhD Program “Auditory Sciences” at the Hannover Medical School and is member of the editorial board of Hearing Research.
-In 2017 he has been elected a member of the German National Academy of Science and in 2018 of the Collegium Oto-Rhino-Laryngologicum Amicitiae Sacrum.
-He received the 2024 Pioneer Award in Basic Science from the Association for Research in Otolaryngology for his fundamental work on understanding brain plasticity after hearing loss.
+Professor Kral specializes in auditory neurophysiology in both animals and humans.
+His research interests include hearing loss, central effects of deafness on brain development and cognition, neuroplasticity, cochlear implants, and neuroprosthetics.
+He serves as Chair of the PhD Program “Auditory Sciences” at Hannover Medical School and is a member of the editorial board of Hearing Research.
+In 2017, he was elected a member of the German National Academy of Science, and in 2018, of the Collegium Oto-Rhino-Laryngologicum Amicitiae Sacrum.
+He received the 2024 Pioneer Award in Basic Science from the Association for Research in Otolaryngology for his fundamental work on understanding brain plasticity following hearing loss.

 Peter Kummer